Rodney R. Akers

 Pennsylvania State Police

-Nolan B. Meeks is an Assistant Counsel with the Pennsylvania State Police.
+Nolan B. Meeks is the Acting Chief Counsel to the Pennsylvania State Police.
 In this position, he provides the State Police with legal advice on Right-To-Know Law matters and represents the State Police in litigation before administrative bodies, courts of common pleas, Pennsylvania’s intermediate appellate courts and the Supreme Court of Pennsylvania.

 Mr. Meeks is admitted to practice before the Supreme Court of Pennsylvania and the United States District Court for the Eastern District of Pennsylvania.
 He graduated from Cheyney University with Bachelor of Arts in Political Science and received his J.D. from the Penn State Dickinson School of Law.